Jacob-Branch/Jacob-Branch/README.md

 - 🔭 I’m currently working on multibple different scale projects
-- 🌱 I’m currently learning Node & Next js
+- 🧐 I’m currently learning Node & Next js
-- 🤔 I’m looking for help with anything that improves the human experiance
+- ☺️ I’m looking to help with anything that improves the human experiance
 - 💬 Ask me about all things design and SCSS
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Dark mode is actually better for our eyeas in more then 70% of use cases :D